azaharacc/untask-app/README.md

 Fullstack application that allows users to enter pending tasks and receive in return an AI-generated excuse for not doing them.
 An experiment that mixes time management with humor and reflection on our daily life and priorities.

+A public list of example tasks is displayed by default.
+To manage your own task list (add, check or delete tasks), login is required.

 ## 🛠️ Technologies Used

 - **Frontend:** React